-In the student conduct process, the person impacted by an alleged policy violation is known as the reporter.
+In the student conduct process, the person who reports a concern and/or who has been impacted by an alleged policy violation is known as the reporter.
 The term reporter is synonymous with the term complainant which is used in other areas of the University.
 The person who is alleged to have violated University policy is known as the respondent.
 Parties is a term that refers to the reporter and the respondent collectively.
 Witnesses are people who have direct or indirect knowledge related to specific aspects of a conduct case.
 An advisor is a support person who may be present to provide support to a reporter or respondent throughout an investigation and/or hearing.